 Sofrito is used in cooking throughout the Caribbean and especially in Puerto Rico and the Dominican Republic.
-It's a fragrant blend of herbs and spices used to season countless dishes, such as stews, beans, rice, and occasionally meat.
+It's a fragrant blend of herbs and spices used to season countless dishes, such as stews, beans, rice, alcapurrias, and occasionally meat.
 In most cases, sofrito is the foundation upon which the rest of a recipe is built.
-Hundreds of recipes from the Latin Caribbean and other Latin American countries begin by saying, “Make a sofrito."
 It's integral to Latin cuisine, but sofrito didn't originate there, and it's not exclusive to Caribbean or Latin American cookery.

 Origins and Historical Background

-The word "sofrito" is Spanish.
-It means to lightly fry something, such as by sauteing or stir-frying.
+The word "sofrito" is Spanish and means to lightly fry something, such as by sauteing or stir-frying.
 It’s a technique that the Spanish colonists brought with them when they settled in the Caribbean and Latin America beginning in the late 1400s.

 We can also see a correlation to sofrito in the derivation of the Catalan word "sofregit," which comes from the verb sofrefir, which means to under-fry or fry lightly.
 The Catalan idea of frying lightly meant to fry slowly over a low flame.

 The first sofregit was simply a confit of onions and/or leeks with bacon or salt pork added if they were available.
 Eventually, herbs and other vegetables were added to the mix.
 Tomatoes didn’t become a part of sofregit until Columbus brought them back from the Americas in the early 16th century.
 Today's Spanish sofrito includes tomatoes, peppers, onions, garlic, paprika, and olive oil.

 Sofrito mixtures range in color from green to orange to bright red.
 They also range in flavor from mild to pungent to spicy.